-SUMMER NAMM 2016: Martin never rocks up to a NAMM show without a bevy of new instruments, and this time around, the company continues its year-long celebration of 100 years of the Martin dreadnought with a pair of new dreads, plus an updated LE Cowboy.
+SUMMER NAMM 2016: Martin never rocks up to a NAMM show without a bevy of new acoustic guitars, and this time around, the company continues its year-long celebration of 100 years of the Martin dreadnought with a pair of new dreads, plus an updated LE Cowboy.
 First up…

 Limited to 100 instruments, the CS-Bluegrass is all about bluegrass tones and classic style, as indicated by the herringbone top inlay with large soundhole and antique top toner, and grained ivoroid binding.

 Elsewhere, an ebony fingerboard and bridge are paired with an Adirondack spruce top with Vintage Tone System, as well as Guatemalan rosewood back and sides plus hide glue construction.

 Based on the very first Martin-branded dreadnought, this 12-fretter promises to be as faithful as they come, with hide glue construction, a Vintage Gloss finish, Adirondack spruce top with Vintage Tone System, and mahogany back and sides.